What’s Cookin’ Good Lookin’?

 Salt and white pepper, as desired

 PREPARATION: Place the chicken in a large bowl and add the green tea.
 Cover and refrigerate 1 hour to marinate.
 Cover the bean thread noodles with warm water.
 Soak until softened, about 10 minutes.
 Drain.
 In a big pot bring the stock, ginger and mushrooms to a boil over high heat.
 Reduce heat and simmer 2 minutes.
-Add the chicken, including the GREEN ROASTED MINT marinade, and noodles.
+Add the chicken, including the Moroccan Mint marinade, and noodles.
 Return to a boil.
 Reduce heat and simmer 3 minutes.
 Add the spinach and boil for 2 minutes.
 Season with salt and pepper.

 Red Rocks Roasted Potatoes